 Open Country began in 1990 as a temporary project managed by: The Countryside Commission, Harrogate Borough Council, North Yorkshire Social Services, Harrogate Health Authority and the Fieldfare Trust and funded by Powergen, Yorkshire Field Studies Trust and Mencap.
 Since then Open Country has developed into a small charity with huge aims!
 On an average week we run up to fifteen countryside activities, catering for a range of abilities.
 Over the years we have been recognised by many awards including the Queen’s Award for Voluntary Service in 2006.

-Over 25 Years of Experience
+Over 30 Years of Experience

-On the back of this experience, it is able to offer high-quality information, training and advice to organisations wanting to provide better access to their countryside sites and events as well as individuals and their families wishing to access the countryside independently.
+On the back of this experience, we are able to offer high-quality information, training and advice to organisations wanting to provide better access to their countryside sites and events as well as individuals and their families wishing to access the countryside independently.

 Access For All

 We have produced a range of information to encourage access for all in the countryside.
-We offer ‘Countryside Directories for People with Disabilities’ covering the whole of Yorkshire as well as County Durham, Lancashire and Teesside.
-We have also produced four ‘Breakfree Packs’ for the Harrogate, Nidderdale and Wharfedale areas.
+We offer Countryside Directories for People with Disabilities covering Yorkshire, County Durham, Lancashire and Teesside.
+We have also produced Breakfree Trails for the Harrogate, Leeds, Nidderdale, Wakefield and Wharfedale areas.

-The Advisory Group
+The Advisory Groups

 Get In Touch

 Community House, 46 East Parade, Harrogate, North Yorkshire, HG1 5LT